shenlab-sinai/NGS-Data-Charmer/README.md

 - [Anaconda](https://conda.io/docs/user-guide/install/linux.html)

 ## Installation:
-Click on the 'Clone or download' icon, and copy the web URL.
-On your terminal, navigate to the directory where you would like to place this pipeline and type `git clone` followed by the copied URL.
-Change into the cloned RNAseq-Charmer directory.
+Clone this repository onto your local desktop and change into the cloned RNAseq-Charmer directory.

 To create an environment using the environment.yaml file, type the following: